Some Questions I Had About Pharma and Drug Development

 - Where is this allocated?
 How much to drug design?
 What other parts of R&D exist?

 - Does it now make sense to get more granularity on where money is allocated?
-Like, what types of drugs get the most funding to be developed and why?
-What get the least?
+Like,

 - What areas have just a single big company or two looking at them?
-Where are things likely to not be very competitive?
+Where are

 - What do more efficient clinical trials look like?